 The original is filed in the applicant's/client's case record.
 One copy is provided to the applicant/client when completed.
-One copy included in the application packet provided to the Assistant Medical Director or HCBS Program Administrator and is used in determining approval or continued approval for the service.
+One copy included in the application packet provided to the HCBS Program Administrator and is used in determining approval or continued approval for the service.

-This form is available through the state e-forms or by contacting the HCBS Program Administrator.
+This form is available through the state e-forms.